 Choose The Right Markup Format

-Choosing the right structured data markup format for a website can be more challenging than expected since there are multiple formats available and each format will benefit from different implementations.
+Choosing the right structured data markup format for a website is an essential part of modern SEO.
+This can be more challenging than expected since there are multiple formats available and each format will benefit from different implementations.
 Knowing their advantages and disadvantages is key to making the best choice:

 - Microdata: this has been around longer than JSON-LD and involves adding HTML tags directly into webpages to add extra information about them.
 It tends to be simpler to implement but may not work with certain types of content due to its inflexible nature.